olaniyi2oguns/Workplace-11/README.md

 Go back to your vsc terminal and change to main branch by running command

-`git checkout main` and check the `git status` to ensure that you are in the main branch.
+`git checkout main` and check the `git status` once more to ensure that you are in the main branch.

 Pull your merged code to your repo by running command `git pull`